Falmouth-Games-Academy/comp140-hardware/README.md

 [wired]: http://gearmedia.ign.com/gear/image/article/673/673178/xbox-360-controller-20051201054111842-000.jpg "Wired Vs Wireless Controller"

+##For My Controller Design
+My controller has to be wired, however if this was a full production, I could suggest that my prototype would have a wireless connection if I could show evidence of how this could be stored.

 ##Visual and Audio
 Other controllers are through visual and audio sensors, which change the engagement with the player.
 Depending on the type of game this can improve or decrease this.
 For a dance game, a visual sensor can make the game seem more intuitive and suited than a standard controller.
 With singing games, audio sensors do something that a standard controller cannot and actual requires the gamer to user their voice to sing instead of a button.
 This has also been incorporated into commands in addition to standard controllers such as the Xbox One headset which allows uses to start games, pause movies and shutdown the console with voice control.